 Into your bloodstream

-You have oxaliplatin and epirubicin into your bloodstream.
-You can have these drugs through a thin short tube (a cannula) that goes into a vein in your arm each time you have treatment.
+You might have treatment through a thin short tube (a cannula) that goes into a vein in your arm each time you have treatment.

-Taking your tablets or capsules
+Taking your tablets

-Whether you have a full or empty stomach can affect how much of a drug gets into your bloodstream.
+Whether you have a full or an empty stomach can affect how much of a drug gets into your bloodstream.

-You should take the right dose, not more or less.
+You should take the right dose, no more or less.

 Talk to your specialist or advice line before you stop taking a cancer drug.

-When you have it
+When you have EOX

 You have each cycle of treatment in the following way:

-- take capecitabine tablet morning and evening
+- you take capecitabine as tablets in the morning and evening about 12 hours apart

-- take capecitabine tablets morning and evening
+- you take capecitabine as tablets in the morning and evening about 12 hours apart